 -nonprofessional

-Assuming you spend enough on lab supplies to get a distributor to begin to negotiate a contact, how often do you do this?
-First time ever?
+Assuming you spend enough on lab supplies to get a distributor to begin to negotiate a contact, how often do you go through the process?
+Is this the first time ever?
 If not, did you negotiate 3 - 7 years ago when the contract was signed?
-Now consider that the company you are negotiating with negotiates contracts every day and they have been doing this for decades!
+Now consider that the company you are conferring with negotiates contracts every day and they have been doing so for decades!
 They have huge resources to dedicate teams of experts to this task.
-What are your odds of coming out with a contract that will do the job of protecting your interests?
+What are your odds of coming out with a contract that will protect your interests?
 The deck is stacked.
-Unless you have millions of dollars to spend on lab supplies and the resources to hire experts who have extensive experience in this specific industry, it is assured that they will gain far more in the arrangement than you.
+Unless you have millions of dollars to spend on lab supplies, and the resources to hire experts who have extensive experience in this specific industry, it is assured that they will gain far more in the arrangement than you will.

 They’ve got your number.